 Technology certifications are more than simple pieces of paper.
 Along with every certification comes an increased breadth and depth of specialized knowledge, including the latest advancements in technology and technological systems, the most current data on best practices and risks, and the sense of satisfaction that comes with completing a course of instruction and passing a test of your earned knowledge.
 IT certifications may simply be a ticket to entry into the industry for some positions and companies, but they can and should be so much more.

-MTI College of Sacramento offers exam preparation for a variety of technological certifications through the Network Administration and Security and Technical Support Specialist programs offered at our Sacramento campus.
+Campus, formerly known as MTI College, located in Sacramento offers exam preparation for a variety of technological certifications through the Network Administration and Security and Technical Support Specialist programs offered at our Sacramento campus.
 Come start your journey toward technology certification with us today!